noClaps/blog/sites/docs/src/content/docs/packages/icons.md

 ...
 ```

-These are the icons that are available in the `<Icon />` component.
+These are the icons that are available in the Icon component.
 When the name is passed to the component, it checks which icon is requested, and returns the SVG for that icon.

 ### Styles